Tulum Travel Guide

 Aldea Zama

-One of the most modern neighbourhoods of Tulum, it features luxury villas, condos, cafes (check out Campanella), restaurants (the best sushi in Tulum are at Kokoro), and boutiques (check out Afrodita).
+One of the most chic and modern neighbourhoods of Tulum, it features luxury villas, condos, cafes (check out Campanella), restaurants (the best sushi in Tulum are at Kokoro), and boutiques (check out Afrodita).
 It is a mainly residential area located between the beach and the town, thus very quiet, safe, and spacious.
 Personally, this is my favourite area for long-term stays.
-I have previously stayed in Agua de Mar and Ki Tulum and recommend them both highly.
+I can highly recommend Copal and K’uyen Boutique Hotel.

 La Veleta

 A flourishing neighbourhood in the centre of town where new trendy cafes, restaurants, and bars are regularly opening.
-The atmosphere is more lively, with lots of expats choosing to settle in this area because of its many amenities yet accessible prices.
-The central road (Calle 7) can be a bit noisy at times, but the surrounding areas are pretty quiet if there are not construction sites.
-Check out Casa Tira for an architectural villa nested in the jungle.
+The atmosphere is lively, with lots of expats choosing to settle in this area because of its many amenities yet accessible prices, and for the proximity to social events.
+The central road (Calle 7) can be a bit noisy, but the surrounding areas are pretty quiet if there are not construction sites.
+Check out Casa Tira for an architectural villa nested in the jungle near Holistika.

 Beach Zone

-The beach zone is the most lively area of Tulum, especially around high season.
+The beach zone is the most lively area of Tulum around high season.
 The road along the beach can get hectic at times due to traffic and weather conditions.
-If you want the beach view without the chaos, I recommend the less frequented area along the public beach (towards the Zona Arqueológica) which features gorgeous hotels, villas, and beach clubs.
-Some of our favourites hotels along the beach are Ikal and Hotel Panamera.
+Key spots: Habitas, Azulik, Papaya Playa Project, Vagalume.
+If you want the beach view without the chaos, I recommend the less frequented area of SoTu (South Tulum) which features gorgeous hotels, villas, cabanas, and beach clubs.
+The classics include: Nômade, Casa Gitano, and Hotel Panamera.

 If you are interested in investing in real estate in Tulum, check out Tulum Land & Property.